For many years now, Broncos have delivered. For the Buffalo Bills. For the Seattle Seahawks. For the Colts, 49ers, Falcons and Chargers.

 The Boise State program is highly successful; the overwhelming majority of graduates have jobs lined up before they finish the program.
 It’s a no-brainer that the highly selective world of pro football would want known and proven commodities — and Boise State delivers.

-According to Dave Hammons, director of the Master of Athletic Training program and associate professor in the School of Allied Health Sciences, the clubs and programs that have taken on Boise State students “are very, very competitive,” noting that full-time athletic trainers often start in the seasonal and summer internship spots.
+According to Dave Hammons, director of the Master of Athletic Training program and associate professor in the School of Allied Health Sciences, the programs that have taken on Boise State students “are very, very competitive,” noting that full-time athletic trainers often start in the seasonal and summer internship spots.
 “They like people to get exposed to the rigor.”

 “60- to 80-hour weeks for all six weeks,” she recalls.
 “The people, the staff, the organization was great, the athletes … They are less intimidating than you think they are.”